fynv/ScoreDraft/docs/intro_eng.md

 which simply means, play sequence **seq** with the instrument and write the resulted waveform to "buf".

 Similarly, you can also use a percussion group to play or use a "singer" to sing.
-We will use the the term **Play Call** to refer to any command of these sorts.
+We will use the term **Play Call** to refer to any command of these sorts.

 We will sometimes pass in tempo and reference frequency parameters into a **Play Call**.
 There are built-in default values for these parameters so they are not compulsory.